Long Days of CGE

 CGE reopened the 2008 contract in 2010 and secured further financial gains.
 We bargained further raises for the lowest paid grads and an increase to the minimum salary.
 Moreover, we were able, through both bargaining and legislative efforts, to roll $116/term of fees into tuition for all grad employees, and additional departmental fees were rolled into tuition for engineering students.
 We also improved workload language to protect grads from overwork during the academic term.

 CGE’s most recent contract was finalized in the Fall of 2012.
 It included major financial gains, including an 85% ($430) per term fee waiver, as well as the waiver of the one-time $300 matriculation fee and $50 international student orientation fee.
 The minimum salary guarantee was negotiated such that it will increase 3% over each of the first three years of the contract, providing better funding for the lowest paid grads.
 The University’s health insurance contribution was increased to 85% over the summer, and the University’s contribution to partner and dependent care was set at 50% year round.

 In Spring and Summer 2013, we bargained to modify the contract contract to provide equally for all members of the newly expanded bargaining unit.
 That round of negotiations focused on creating equal rights and protections for all employees.
 We were able to secure very strong workload language for newly represented GRAs and also to guarantee three weeks per academic year of time away from work.

-If you are curious about the details of any of our contracts, they can all be found in their entirety on our contracts page.
+We are presently in the midst of contract negotiations to further improve the CGE-OSU Collective Bargaining Agreement.
+If you are curious about the details of any of our contracts, they can all be found in their entirety on our website at cge6069.org/resources/contracts.